I Wanna Be Santa Claus: Music and lyrics

 The title track is about spreading Christmas cheer on every day of the year, compared to just on Christmas Day.

 Release and reception

 Released on 19 October 1999, in the US by Mercury, ahead of the Christmas season, I Wanna Be Santa Claus was not a commercial success, despite its strong reviews.
 It was re-released on 23 September 2003 entitled 20th Century Masters: The Best of Ringo Starr/The Christmas Collection.
-Starr left Mercury after they had done no promotion for the album, which in turn resulted in little sales.
+Starr left Mercury after they had done no promotion for the album, which in turn resulted in few sales.